Yakisugi Finish Options

 Considerations

-- Non-toxic polyurethane finish with a satin sheen.
+- Offers a non-toxic polyurethane finish with a satin sheen

 Weathering Stain